ElectroTechnique/electrotechnique.github.io/README.md

 Amplifier
 - Dedicated ADSR envelope
 - Volume for headphone output
-- Effect amount and mix  - currently for stereo ensemble chorus rate and mix but could be set up to allow choices in programmer
+- Effect amount and mix  - currently for stereo ensemble chorus rate and mix but could be set up to allow choices in Settings menu

 Programmer
 - 160x80 IPS colour display